 Travel sector investing: what you need to know

-Since 2021 travel stocks have all been about Covid-19 recovery, and for the most part, 2023 is no different.
-Despite the removal of all restrictions, the industry is yet to return to pre-pandemic levels and there is some speculation amongst analysts as to when/if this will happen.
+Since 2021 travel stocks have all been about Covid-19 recovery, and for the most part, 2024 is no different, although the cost of living crisis in the UK also remains an issue.
+Despite the removal of all restrictions, the industry is yet to return to pre-pandemic levels.

 Recent findings from the travel association ABTA3 suggest that for many, 'foreign holidays remain a top priority despite the rising cost of living’.
-This view is also reflected in the research conducted by the European Travel Commission4 (ETC) which found a significant increase in the number of holiday makers intending to travel in the first 6 months of the year.
+This view is also reflected in the research conducted by the European Travel Commission4 (ETC), which found a significant increase in the number of holiday makers intending to travel in the first six months of the year.

 What's more, most travel stocks have increased since the beginning of the year.
 Whilst this information appears hopeful, it is worth remembering the rates of decline these stocks have undergone since the beginning of the pandemic.